 The most common cause of death during hot weather sports is heat stroke, in which the body temperature rises so high that it cooks the brain like an egg in a frying pan (Medicine and Science in Sports and Exercise, July 2008).
 Most cases of heat stroke occur during a sudden increase in the intensity of exercise, such as the finishing sprint of a long distance cycling or running race, a sprint up a hill or an intense run down the playing field.

 Nobody should ever die of heat stroke because your body sends you plenty of warning signals as your temperature rises.
-Still, hundreds of athletes and exercisers have died of heat stroke since Simpson's death, most notably Korey Damont Stringer, an All-American college football player and pro-league offensive tackle who died from a heat stroke during a Minnesota-Vikings' training-camp workout in 2001.
+Still, hundreds of athletes and exercisers have died of heat stroke since Simpson’s death, most notably Korey Damont Stringer, an All-American college football player and pro-league offensive tackle who died from a heat stroke during a Minnesota-Vikings’ training-camp workout in 2001.
 More than 30 players have died during NCAA college football workouts in the last 20 years.
 The Centers for Disease Control (CDC) reports that from 2004-2018, an average of 702 heat-related deaths per year occurred in the U.S., and that “heat illness during practice or competition is a leading cause of death and disability among high school athletes in the U.S.”

 Warning Signs of Heat Stroke

 First your muscles are affected, then your circulation and then your brain.
 As your temperature starts to rise, your muscles feel like a hot poker is pressing against them.
 It is normal for intense exercise to make your muscles burn, but hard exercise does not cause pain that feels like a hot flame is burning your muscles.
 Furthermore, the burning of hard exercise is relieved by slowing down, while the burning of impending heat stroke does not go away when you slow down.